NksEBP/gc-agent/README.md

 ## Features

 - **Gmail triage**: Reads recent unread emails from `INBOX` and ignores `no-reply` senders.
+- **Policy-aware responses**: Uses document retrieval to generate responses based on company policies
 - **Datetime detection**: Parses dates/times from email content and checks calendar availability.
 - **Auto-booking or alternatives**: Books a Calendar event if free; otherwise suggests next available time slots.
 - **Confirmation handling**: Detects confirmation replies and finalizes the meeting.
 - **Urgency analysis**: Uses an LLM to classify emails as `urgent` vs `not urgent`.
-- **Draft generation**: Generates a short professional draft for urgent emails and saves it as a Gmail draft.
+- **Draft generation**: Generates a short professional draft for urgent emails, incorporating policy context when relevant.
 - **Idempotency**: Marks emails with an `ai-processed` label to prevent duplicates.
 - **Slack notifications (optional)**: Posts brief status updates to Slack via webhook.